arnavgupta1/Gupta-Arnav/skills/cluster-0/03/report.md

 #  Skill Name

-Author: FirstName LastName
+Author: Arnav Gupta

-Date: YYYY-MM-DD
+Date: 2020-02-1
 -----

 ## Summary

+I have completed the assignment and added the group to blackboard.
 ## Sketches and Photos